Do kids look forward to your reunion?

 Listen to our podcast or download a pdf document for later reading.

 Studies show that knowledge about family history strengthens and empowers kids by creating self-esteem, resilience and a greater sense of control over their lives.
 Learning about the family's past also strengthens the relationships between family members by creating a shared experience and core identity that no one else can duplicate.
-Win a full set of Janet Hovorka's Zap The Grandma Gap: Connect To Your Family By Connecting Them To Their Family History and Zap The Grandma Gap Power Up Workbook, and her new 52-page activity books designed for 6- to 14-year-olds, My British Ancestor, My Civil War Ancestor, My Swedish Ancestor and My German Ancestor.
-Activities include puzzles, games, recipes, timelines, paper dolls, coloring pages, maps, fairy tales, music, dot to dots and crossword puzzles. ($72 value)
+Janet Hovorka's family history activity books provide just that knowledge.
+Zap The Grandma Gap: Connect To Your Family By Connecting Them To Their Family History, Zap The Grandma Gap Power Up Workbook, and her new 52-page activity books designed for 6- to 14-year-olds, My British Ancestor, My Civil War Ancestor, My Swedish Ancestor and My German Ancestor, include puzzles, games, recipes, timelines, paper dolls, coloring pages, maps, fairy tales, music, dot to dots and crossword puzzles.

 Anyone who has ever been trapped in a hot car with bored kids is well aware that the worldneeds a sure-fire way to ease the resulting tensions.
 Miles of Smiles: 101 Great Car Games & Activities fills that need.
 In fact, according to one enthusiastic user it just "may be the ultimate solution for back seat squabbling."